 To renew a domain that is in the redemption period, there is an RGP (Redemption Grace Period) fee that is applicable, in addition to the regular renewal fees.
 It can take up to 4 business days for the process to be completed.

 If you wish to renew a domain name whilst it’s in this period, please lodge a new eTicket to our Billing team via VIPControl.
-The RGP fee is considered to be $120 in most cases (in addition to the regular domain name renewal fee); with the general exceptions to this are domain names registered through our legacy providers RealtimeRegister ($150) and eNom (varying fee per registration type).
+The RGP restore fee will vary per domain name as some domain names will come at a higher cost than others.
 Our billing department will confirm the exact pricing before continuing.

 Alternatively, there is always the option of waiting out the entire redemption grace period which lasts for 30 days, following this period the domain name will be completed deleted and drop into the available domain pool approximately 5-6 days later.
 Once the domain name is deleted it is available to register by anyone, so the risk of losing it to a new registrant is high.